openworm/open-worm-analysis-toolbox/documentation/Yemini Supplemental Data/Feature File Overview.md

 The PDF (portable document format) files include five sections:

-a)  a table of contents and overview of the results,
+1.  a table of contents and overview of the results,
-b)  a short summary of the most important features,
+2.  a short summary of the most important features,
-c)  the details for every feature,
+3.  the details for every feature,
-d)  traces of the worm paths, and
+4.  traces of the worm paths, and
-e)  a reference with the experimental methods.
+5.  a reference with the experimental methods.

 Each page uses a color scheme to provide quick visual summaries of its results.
 All pages display tabs, on the right side, that explain their